TeresaMacarulla/Comp.Phy.Projects/P5/README.md

                               int M);
   ```

-  Performs the inverse of `pack_internal_to_vec`: starts from a zero (M\times M) matrix, writes the internal entries from `u` using `ij_to_k`, and leaves boundary points at zero.
+  Performs the inverse of `pack_internal_to_vec`: starts from a zero (MxM) matrix, writes the internal entries from `u` using `ij_to_k`, and leaves boundary points at zero.
 This is used to reconstruct 2D fields from the 1D state vector for plotting.

 ---